appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 Now for your convenience, Appsmith does all the input sanitization and helps you query your database without worrying about any malicious data.
 In our case, we're just reading from the database, so our query will also be very simple.

 ## Displaying the data
-Now that we a query to fetch data from the database.
+Now that we have a query to fetch data from the database.
 It's time to display the data.
 Let's start with a simple way to go on to this.

 Data is stored as a JSON format in Elasticsearch and we will use a table to display it.